-Police consultant Patrick Jane used to be a phony psychic.
-His heightened sensitivity to detail, manipulation skills and ability to read people helped him make a killing.
-But since a sadistic serial killer called Red John murdered his family, Jane has partnered with Det.
-Teresa Lisbon and her homicide squad to solve killings—with an eye toward bringing his family's butcher to terminal justice.
+Patrick Jane used to be a phony psychic.
+His heightened sensitivity to detail, manipulation skills and ability to read people helped him make a killing, financially.
+But ever since a psycho-serial killer murdered his wife and daughter, Jane's been using his not-so-mystical powers to solve crimes and catch bad 'uns—first as part of the California Bureau of Investigation and then for the big boys at the FBI, mostly partnering with Det.
+Teresa Lisbon and her homicide squad.

 Edgier than the aforementioned Monk but less graphic than CSI, The Mentalist can feature gory crime scenes and violent flashbacks.
-Characters can be verbally abusive and profane, and they often engage in frank sexual dialogue.
+Characters can be verbally abusive and profane, and they often engage in frank sexual banter.
 In the show's tangled whodunits, the motives and red herrings frequently involve adulterous affairs or deviant behavior.
-Drugs and alcohol often play a supporting role as well.
+Drugs and alcohol often play a supporting role.

 The Mentalist is intriguing but frustrating at a spiritual level, as conversations about supernatural phenomena pit skepticism against faith.
 Jane doesn't buy into "real" psychics, but he also scoffs at the very notion of an afterlife.
-Conversely, a sweetly naive colleague named Grace believes in heaven, but she's also open to metaphysics.
+Conversely, a sweetly naive colleague at one point says she believes in heaven, but she's also open to metaphysics.

 Still, smart and taut describe this CBS procedural.
-If it sought less shock value and acknowledged a rational spiritual middle ground, it could achieve (if you'll pardon the pun) a happy medium.
+If it sought less shock value and acknowledged a rational spiritual middle ground, it could achieve (if you'll pardon the pun) a happy (if still fake) medium.

 "The Great Red Dragon"